software-students-fall2022/python-package-exercise-project-3-team-9/README.md

     ```

   - This will initialize the package and prompt the user to choose their desired function.
+    ```bash
+    Welcome to pypassgen - your simple and lightweight password generator!
+    1. Generate a password
+    2. Verify a password
+    3. Encrypt a phrase
+    4. Decrypt an encrypted phrase
+    5. Exit
+    Enter your choice (1 - 5):
+    ```

 - **_Generate a password:_**